Memorial Stadium (Indiana University): History

 Indiana University Athletic Director Fred Glass announced on October 9, 2014, a planned project to enclose the south end of Memorial Stadium at an estimated cost of $10 million.
 The project included: a new rehabilitation and treatment facility for athletes, additional academic and life skills support facilities, a "multi-use" outdoor terrace on the roof of the structure, an entry plaza and green space at the south end of the stadium.
 The project was confirmed in March 2016, and was completed for the 2018 season.
 The total cost was $53 million.
 A new 20 × 68 foot video board was installed in the North End Zone for the 2017 season, with a 42 × 91.3 ft video board installed prior to the 2018 season, in the completed south end zone.

+On August 21, 2025, naming rights to the playing surface inside Memorial Stadium were sold to Merchants Bank.